-DOCTOR OF MINISTRY [DMin] (Not offered for 2022/2023)
+DOCTOR OF MINISTRY [DMin]

 The Doctor of Ministry programme is a 60 credit professional degree which is culturally and globally relevant.
 It seeks to satisfy the needs of pastoral training, at a higher level, in areas such as managing care issues of grief, violence, family life, religious practices, disaster preparedness and crisis management.
 Therefore, it will enable pastors/religious leaders and congregants to be equipped with specialist training in mission and ministry which will enable them to positively impact the work of church/religious organizations of the Caribbean.